estelsmith/cartographer/README.md

 Array References
 ----------------
-The ```ArrayReference``` object tells the mapper that you wish to access data contained within the top level of an array.
+The ```ArrayReference``` class tells the mapper that you wish to access data contained within the top level of an array.

 The ```getValue()``` method allows users to retrieve data from any given array.